psxio/psx.market/replit.md

 ## Overview
-create.psx is a token-gated Web3 marketplace designed to connect premium builders with clients in the memecoin and broader crypto space.
-Its primary goal is to ensure quality by requiring $PSX token holdings for platform access.
+Create.psx is a dual token-gated Web3 marketplace designed to connect premium builders with clients in the memecoin and broader crypto space.
+Its primary goal is to ensure quality by requiring either $CREATE or $PSX token holdings for platform access.
 The platform features builder profiles, service listings, category-based browsing, administrative dashboards, comprehensive legal compliance pages, and a robust builder onboarding system.
 The long-term vision is to establish itself as the leading platform for Web3 talent, integrating secure on-chain payments and advanced project management tools.

 ## User Preferences
 - Default theme: Dark mode with purple/cyan branding